FAU-LMS/bjontegaard-matlab/README.md

 They can be created using:
 * `bdr_akima = bd_akima(rate_anchor, psnr_anchor, rate_test, psnr_test, true);`

-Here is an example for a RCD plot:
+Here is an example for a RCD plot.

 ![Relative curve difference](https://github.com/FAU-LMS/bjontegaard-matlab/blob/main/doc/rcd.png)

+The left plot shows the supporting points and the Akima-interpolated curves for both anchor and test.
+The right plot shows the relative horizontal difference between the two curves in percentage.

 ## Comparison between interpolation methods